 Welcome to the Man's Food (FOS2001) course.
 All the information concerning the course can be found in the links provided on the left.
 Please scroll down and read some important information about the course.

 All students are responsible for the information provided in this entire web site.
 Some selected topics appear below, just click the link.

 Man's Food is entirely a web based course.
 There are two different types of students taking Man's Food (FOS2001).

 - On-Campus Web - these students are physically taking courses in Gainesville on a daily or weekly basis.
 NOTE: this section is offered Fall, Spring and Summer B Term

 - Off-Campus Web - these students are physically away from campus and it would be a hardship for them to come to Gainesville.
-Note: this section is offered Fall, Spring and Summer B Term
+Note: this section is offered only Summer B Term

-- These students must get prior approval to be considered Off-Campus students.
-Approval is through Email to: Amanda Hogle, firstname.lastname@example.org, 392-392-1978 x402
+- Students in Fall and Spring Semesters must get prior approval to be considered Off-Campus students.
+Approval is through Email to: Amanda Hogle, firstname.lastname@example.org, 352-294-3984

 - NOTE: UNLESS YOU ARE ON THE OFF-CAMPUS WEB LIST (item #2 above), DO NOT FOLLOW OFF-CAMPUS WEB DIRECTIONS, OTHERWISE YOU WILL RECEIVE A ZERO FOR ASSIGNMENTS AND TESTS.
 THEY WILL BE CONSIDERED NOT TURNED IN.